Skip to content

 With Tatsudo Nicole Baden Roshi

-The Craft of Zen is a progressive Zen training path, moving from conceptual foundations to embodiment to realization.
+Craft of Zen is a progressive path of Zen practice, unfolding across nine chapters from understanding to embodiment to realization.

 “In Zen, it’s about aliveness — about what aliveness is, or what it could be.
 We take a step back from our identities and learn to know ourselves as living, sentient beings.
 We bring our full attention to the processes of aliveness: breathing, standing, walking, sitting, and the subtle details of our feeling, thinking, and acting.